 - successfully fights Meticillin-resistant bacteria (MRSA),

-Because of the lack of studies and the very low concentrations of canabinol in cannabis or hemp, there is only a few known cannabinoid benefits how CBN interacts with your endocannabinoid system.
-Beneficial effect of cannabinoids are discovered on allmost daily basis, so we can assure that this will change in future.
+Because of the lack of studies and the very low concentrations of cannabinol in cannabis or hemp, there are only a few known cannabinoid benefits how CBN interacts with your endocannabinoid system.
+The beneficial effect of cannabinoids are discovered on an allmost daily basis, so we can assure that this will change in future.

 - Works as an antidepressant,